Department of Biology (GRAD)

 All outstanding prospective graduate students who apply for admission are automatically considered for University fellowships.

-More than 45 teaching assistantships are open to graduate students.
-Duties of assistants include preparation for, and supervision of, laboratory and recitation sections of undergraduate courses.
+More than 45 teaching assistantships in undergraduate courses are open to graduate students.
+Duties of assistants can include lab preparation, grading, holding office hours, and other administrative tasks.
 Duties usually require 15 to 20 hours per week, including six contact hours in classes and 9 to 14 hours of preparation or other services associated with instruction.

 Research assistantships are also available.
 Salaries and duties are variable as determined by the research needs of faculty supervising the work.
 Applications for these appointments must be made personally to faculty members directing grant-supported research.